YaleDHLab/humanities-data-mining/workshop-materials/tableau-workshop/README.md

 ### Set Up
 1. [Download, install, and then open Tableau Public](https://public.tableau.com/en-us/s/).
-2. Under "Connect" in the left-hand column, click on "Text file" and select the Tate artists CSV file.
+2. Under "Connect" in the left-hand column, click on "Text file" and select the `internet-users.csv` file.
 This will load a preview of the dataset, which lets us see how Tableau is interpreting our data.
 3. Review Tableau's interpretation of our data.
 The symbol at the top of the header represents what data type it thinks each column contains:
 - Abc = string (text) data,
 - Globe = geospatial data,